 Corporate Conversion and Stock Split

 On October 15, 2021, HGGH converted into a Delaware corporation and changed its name to HireRight Holdings Corporation (“HireRight” or the “Company”).
 In conjunction with the conversion, all of HGGH’s outstanding equity interests were converted into shares of common stock of HireRight Holdings Corporation.
 The conversion and related transactions are referred to herein as the “Corporate Conversion.”
 The Corporate Conversion did not affect the assets and liabilities of HGGH, which became the assets and liabilities of HireRight Holdings Corporation.

 On October 18, 2021, HireRight Holdings Corporation effected a one-for-15.969236 reverse stock split (“Stock Split”).
-All shares of the Company’s common stock, stock-based instruments, and per-share data included in the condensed consolidated financial statements give retroactive effect to the Stock Split.
+All shares of the Company’s common stock, stock-based instruments, and per-share data included in the consolidated financial statements give retroactive effect to the Stock Split.

 Initial Public Offering

 On November 2, 2021, the Company completed its initial public offering (“IPO”), in which the Company issued 22,222,222 shares of its common stock.
 The shares began trading on the New York Stock Exchange on October 29, 2021 under the symbol “HRT.”
 The shares were sold at an IPO price of $19.00 per share for net proceeds of $393.5 million, after deducting underwriting discounts and commissions of $23.2 million and other offering costs payable by the Company of $5.5 million.
 On November 30, 2021, the Company issued an additional 2,424 shares pursuant to the partial exercise of the underwriters’ option to purchase additional shares for net proceeds of an immaterial amount.